Rep. Keith Self Town Hall: Medicaid Cuts, Gun Control Pushback, and 2026 Re-Election Announcement

 By R.J.
 Morales | TX3DNews.com | June 2025

-While protesters lined the corners of 75 and 380 in McKinney to denounce political extremism at the “No Kings” rally, just a few miles away, Rep. Keith Self was preparing to host a very different kind of event in Fairview.
+While protesters lined the corners of 75 and 380 in McKinney to denounce political extremism at the “No Kings” rally, just a few miles away, Rep. Keith Self was preparing to host a very different kind of event in Farmersville.

 His town hall—billed as “Koffee with Keith”—drew about 60 constituents and nearly as many rules.
 Attendees were required to pre-register, show ID at the door, and indicate their question topics upon arrival.
 A noticeable police presence surrounded the venue, reinforcing the sense that this was no ordinary community Q&A.